Sanzinia madagascariensis: Conservation status

 This species was classified as Vulnerable (VU) on the IUCN Red List of Threatened Species in 2006 with the following criteria: A1cd (v2.3, 1994).
 This means that a population reduction of at least 20% has been observed, estimated, inferred or suspected over the last 10 years or three generations, whichever is the longer, based on a decline in area of occupancy, extent of occurrence and/or quality of habitat, and based on actual or potential levels of exploitation.

 It is now listed as Least Concern (LC) as it is widespread, present in heavily degraded habitats and it is not subject to any known or suspected threats.

 Also listed as CITES Appendix I, which means that it is threatened with extinction and CITES prohibits international trade except when the purpose of the import is not commercial, for example for scientific research.

 Feeding

-Arboreal and generally nocturnal, S. madagascariensis feeds on mammals and birds.
+Arboreal and generally nocturnal, S. madagascariensis feeds on bats, birds and other small mammals.
 Its thermoreceptive pits help it to locate its prey.
 It will also leave the trees to actively hunt for small mammals on the ground.